 Grades K - 12 are on 9-week reporting periods.
-Report cards will be sent home at the end of each 9 week period.
-Progress reports will be completed and sent home every 3^{rd} and 6^{th} week of each 9 week period.
+Report cards will be available digitally at the end of each 9-week period.
+Progress reports will be available digitally every 3^{rd} and 6^{th} week of each 9-week period.